 The core mission of this tool is to simplify the development of web-based user interfaces.
 JSF is highly useful for the teams with the lack of front-end development skills since it allows to build professional-looking websites with ready-made components.

-This Java tool allows mapping Java classes to database objects.
+This Java technology allows mapping Java classes to database objects.
 With its help, you can also avoid developer’s rework when moving from one database to another.
 So it’s useful if you’re likely to work with another database in the future.

 Of course, these are just a few of popular Java frameworks that will be in use this year.

-Java in IoT development
+Java language in IoT development

 In 2019, the IoT development will be on the rise and Java will play a major role in it.
 Java is highly portable.
 As a result, a developer can write the code on desktop and then move it to the smallest pieces of hardware using Java Virtual Machine – like chips and other IoT devices.
 Moreover, thanks to security features, Java fits the IoT systems development so well.